Me and my background

 I’m Lisa and I have lived in Surrey for over 12 years with my husband Ben.

 I have worked in both the public and private sector and served as a Director of companies.
-I am currently in a senior role at the Institute of Directors, and throughout my career have managed diverse teams and multi-million-pound budgets.
+Prior to being elected as your Police and Crime Commissioner for Surrey, I previously worked in a senior role at the Institute of Directors, and throughout my career have managed diverse teams and multi-million-pound budgets.
 I have two law degrees and, following university, spent over ten years in Parliament where I worked for a number of MPs, representing and supporting residents.
 Whilst there I also worked alongside charities including Mind and Rethink, as well as the Centre for Mental Health, supporting the All-Party Parliamentary Group for Mental Health in developing policies to put forward to government to improve mental health provision, including parity of esteem.

 I am experienced in strategic communications and plan to use this to benefit the residents of Surrey.
 I want to ensure the Office of the Police and Crime Commissioner is transparent, regularly updating residents on work and priorities.
 Because of my experience in this area, I believe it is crucial for the Police and Crime Commissioner, and their team, to be accessible and contactable for all residents and communities.